How to grow your Shopify sales: marketing strategy tips, tactics & ideas

 Keep a close eye on which products users are engaging with and which are not making enough of an impact.

 So, you've successfully managed to drive a conversion — but things don't stop there.
-Use the information you've already got to maximise this and turn your leads into loyal, repeat customers through some nifty PPC, email and social media tactics.
+Use the information you've already got to maximise this and turn your leads into loyal, repeat customers through some nifty PPC, email and social media activity.

 Make use of tailored ads